 It’s okay to have separated parents…

 Karan’s parents Arjun (Rishi Kapoor) and Anju (Rati Agnihotri) are separated.
 The film does not actively campaign to deem his playful ways to the so-called incomplete setup that he grew up in.
-Instead, Hum Tum simply lets him be.
+Instead, Hum Tum lets him be.
 Kunal Kohli, in an attempt to close the arc, makes the parents reveal their emotions for each other, which would eventually help Karan and Rhea forge a stronger bond.

-Arjun fondly places his estranged wife’s photographs in his drawing room wall.
+Arjun fondly places his estranged wife’s photographs on his drawing room wall.
 Anju never lets her differences with her husband alienate her son from seeking his father’s affection.
 Their sub-story might have had a convenient ending but I must add that there could not have been a more fulfilling closure to the same.

 The ’70s exotica, repackaged

-Talking about the veterans who are absolutely well-cast in Kohli’s film, one must not forget how Rishi Kapoor and Rati Agnihotri were nothing short of matinee idols in the ‘70s and ‘80s.
+Talking about the veterans who are well-cast in the film, one must not forget how Rishi Kapoor and Rati Agnihotri were nothing short of matinee idols in the ‘70s and ‘80s.
 The film doesn’t typecast them to levels of standard parent clichés as Arjun and Anju Kapoor are shown to be stylish and desirable for their age.

-In order to throw a delectable nostalgia, Kohli stages Kapoor’s introductory scene with a sweeping rendition of Bobby’s Main Shayar To Nahi.
+Throwing a delectable nostalgia, Kohli stages Kapoor’s introductory scene with a sweeping rendition of Bobby’s Main Shayar To Nahi.
 In the preceding scene, one can notice a fleeting Chandni reference as Karan orders cognac for his dad, played by the evergreen romantic star from yore.

 The endearing Bobby Aunty